 TOEFL Test Preparation – (58 hours) – Open to Levels 132 & up

 Prepare for the TOEFL exam (Test of English as a Foreign Language).
 This course will provide intermediate learners of English as a Second Language with techniques for taking this international exam.
 Learn strategies and tips for vocabulary acquisition, reading comprehension, grammar, speaking and listening, and writing an effective essay.
-The TOEFL exam is often required to enter a four-year college or university in the United States.
-It is not required for NCC.
+The TOEFL exam is often required to enter a four-year college or university in the United States, but not at CT State.
 This is a high level, intense course with a lot of writing and homework.

 Reading Circles 78 – 43½ (43.5) hours – Open to Levels 132 and Up

 This class is for higher level ESOL students who enjoy reading to improve English fluency.
 American short stories will be the basis for discussion to improve reading comprehension and speaking/listening.
 These skills will help students in ESOL and academic classes, work, and living in the United States.
 Students will review grammar and learn new vocabulary and idioms used in the stories.
 Students will read the short stories, do comprehension exercises, and write short assignments in class and for homework.